 - When the first herpes episode is experienced in the third trimester of pregnancy.
 In this case, the baby has not had the time to develop the proper antibodies and resistance to the virus, in which case neonatal herpes may develop, which can result in infant death.

 Of course these two scenarios would mean that the herpes virus was contracted during the pregnancy.
 For women already suffering with herpes at the time of conception, those scenarios would be impossible.

-Another concern however (for both partners) is that the herpes virus is just one of many STD’s that usually is contracted together.
+Another concern however (for both partners) is that the herpes virus is just one of many STD’s that usually is contracted together such as gonorrhea and chlamydia.
 For instance, it is rare to contract herpes alone and not another STD with it; and those other STD’s may indeed have a direct impact on your fertility and pregnancy outcome.

 So, what’s the lesson here?
 If you have herpes, get checked for other STD’s to make sure they are not what is standing in your way of a pregnancy; and when you do have herpes talk openly with your doctor about all of the things you can do to protect your baby both in the uterus and during delivery.
 Generally speaking, however, herpes has little effect on a couple’s fertility and in most cases does not pose any real threat to a pregnancy.